opendaylight/integration-packaging/docs/rpms.rst

 autorelase job, as well as daily using the latest available snapshot build.

-Continuous Delivery repos for Oxygen and Fluorine:
+Continuous Delivery repos for Oxygen, Fluorine and Neon:

 - `opendaylight-oxygen-epel-7-x86_64-devel`_
 - `opendaylight-fluorine-epel-7-x86_64-devel`_